themysticsavages/cloudbot-discord/etc/setup.md

   If you feel like there is not a command I am including or if I am having server issues, or something, this is how to run CloudBot on your own.

 ## Making the app
-  Login to the Discord developer [portal](https://discord.com/developers).
-You sign in with your Discord account.
+  Login to the Discord developer [portal](https://discord.com/developers) and sign in with your Discord account.
 After logging in, it will show the applications you have made, which is probably none.

-  Click 'New Application', then add an application name like 'FileBot' or something.
+  Click 'New Application', then add an application name.
+This can be whatever you want, if I will be honest.
 Then move to the Bot tab and press 'Add Bot'.
 Now you need to form an invite link to join the bot to your server.
 Press on the 'Learn more about bot users' link, get the example link, and save it somewhere.

   Now we go to the 'General' tab, and copy and paste the application ID into the example link after where it says 'client_id='.
 Then go back to the Bot tab and scroll all the way down to the Permissions section.
 Select the following: